Worship Ambassadors

 Church Food Bank

-In February 2022, we discovered that our local food bank (linked to the local church) was struggling to meet the demands of the local community and we decided to step in and help.
+In May 2025,.
+Miss Mgloughlin met with us to share the needs of the local food bank (linked to the local church) who were struggling to meet the demands of the local community and we decided to step in and help.
 We wrote letters to our parents - requesting support.

 Each Thursday afternoon, we hold a 'bring a tin' event to raise much needed resources for this worthy cause.
 The food bank have been extremely grateful.